Mohs Surgeons Leading the Future:

 Questions?
-Questions about the application may be directed to Emily Thurow at firstname.lastname@example.org or (414) 347-1103.
+Questions about the application may be directed to ACMS Staff at firstname.lastname@example.org or (414) 347-1103.

-The American College of Mohs Surgery Foundation will pilot a one-year leadership program in 2021: Mohs Surgeons Leading the Future.
-The duration of the program is from the 2021 to the 2022 Annual Meetings.
-The program will accept up to six participants in the pilot year.
+The American College of Mohs Surgery Foundation invites applications for a one-year leadership program: Mohs Surgeons Leading the Future.
+The duration of the program is from the 2024 to the 2025 Annual Meetings.
+The program will accept up to eight participants this year.
+Participants will learn valuable leadership skills, gain exposure to the leadership and strategic goals of ACMS, and have a seasoned Mohs surgeon leader as a mentor.
+This program requires a time commitment for monthly meetings as well as travel to three in-person programs.
 Most costs to participate will be provided by the ACMS Foundation.

 - An additional program goal is to increase the racial and ethnic diversity, as well as the presence of individuals from other groups that have previously been underrepresented, in the ACMS leadership pipeline.
 Applications are strongly encouraged from ACMS members of color and ethnic diversity and those with diverse backgrounds and identities.